Neuro-Oncology

 Vignette 1.
 At the age of 5 years, this now 39-year-old woman experienced onset of frequent seizures manifested with brief but marked eyelid myoclonia and absences with mild or moderate impairment of consciousness.
 Absences improved, but eyelid myoclonia continued daily with ethosuximide treatment.
 At the age of 26 years, an attempt by a neurologist to substitute ethosuximide with carbamazepine resulted in nonconvulsive status epilepticus.
 With continuous eyelid myoclonia and absences, she became confused: “My eyes were continuously jerking.
 I was unable to look after myself and was drowsy and off work for a few days.”

-She suffered a total of 6 GTCS throughout her life, starting at the age of 13 years.
+She suffered a total of six GTCS throughout her life, starting at the age of 13 years.
 Two GTCS were induced by lights, and the others occurred after sleep deprivation, alcohol indulgence, or inappropriate change of medication.
 Eyelid myoclonia and GTCS occurred mainly in the morning after awakening.
 Seizures improved dramatically when valproate was added to ethosuximide at the age of 31 years, but she continued to have brief seizures of eyelid myoclonia without absences or GTCS.
 Ethosuximide was later replaced by clonazepam 0.5 mg nightly, which controlled the eyelid myoclonia.
 At 39 years of age, she has been seizure-free for 4 years on clonazepam 0.5 mg and valproate 2000 mg daily.

 Over the years, a number of experts suggested that she was self-inducing her seizures.
 I have frequently questioned her regarding self-induction, which she thoroughly denies.
 “Why?” she said “It gives me no pleasure and it is socially embarrassing.”
 Similar clinical and EEG seizures also occurred while the eyes were closed as well as that the onset of the generalized discharges preceded the eyelid myoclonic jerks.
-Furthermore, it is unlikely that self-induction would be attempted in social situations, such as at her wedding.

 (1) Ictus amauroticus--brief, infrequent episodes of complete blindness without warning or impairment of consciousness.